 With the addition of Mission Critical Data and Mission Critical Video services in Release 14, the ability to interconnect and allow mutual aid will need to be extended to these services.

-Additionally, there is a need specified in TS 22.179 to provide interworking between MCPTT and other systems (e.g. existing Land Mobile Radio systems).
-As these systems will be operating in different security domains with separate schemes for identification of users and groups, it is possible that interconnect between different MCPTT systems will be a pre-requisite for standardising such an interworking interface with non-MCPTT systems.
+Additionally, there is a need specified in stage 1 to provide interworking between MCPTT and other systems (e.g. existing Land Mobile Radio systems).
+As these systems will be operating in different security domains with separate schemes for identification of users and groups, it is possible that interconnect between different MCPTT systems will need to be taken into account for the interworking interface with non-MCPTT systems.

 4 Objective

-This work item will seek to identify solutions that satisfy the requirements for interconnect between MCPTT systems, and to capture these solutions in a Technical Report.
+This study item will seek to identify solutions that satisfy the requirements for interconnect between MCPTT systems, and to capture these solutions in a Technical Report.
 This study should encompass all Release 14 Mission Critical services which require such interconnect (MCPTT, video, data as required).
 This will lead to normative work which will be specified within the appropriate Mission Critical Technical Specifications.

-NOTE: The actual Technical Specifications impacted will be determined after the set of Release 14 stage 2 Technical Specifications are decided, together with any possible change in scope of TS 23.179.

 5 Service Aspects